-- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Flu shots, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider. - Emergency services from network providers or from out-of-network providers. - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible (e.g., when you are temporarily outside of the plan's service area). - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider. - Emergency services from network providers or from out-of-network providers. - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible (e.g., when you are temporarily outside of the plan's service area). - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
 (If possible, please call Customer Care before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.
 Phone numbers for Customer Care are printed on the back cover of this booklet.) - Specialist office visits as long as you go to a network provider.
-The specialist will request prior approval for any tests or treatment such as specialized diagnostic tests, therapy, or outpatient surgery. - Outpatient mental health and substance abuse individual or group therapy office or telehealth visits as long as you get them from a network provider. - Vision care as long as you get it from network providers in an office setting. - Eye wear. - Preventive care as long as you get it from network providers.
+The specialist will request prior approval for any tests or treatment such as specialized diagnostic tests, therapy, or outpatient surgery. - Outpatient mental health and substance abuse individual or group therapy office visits as long as you get them from a network provider.
+The therapist will request prior approval for any tests or treatment. - Eye wear and routine eye exams as long as you get them from EyeMed network providers.